-The CSUMB campus, illustrated in Figure 2.2, occupies 1,387 acres.
-All university facilities, with the exception of the East Campus Housing, are located west of Eighth Avenue in what is referred to as Main Campus.
-East Campus Open Space, a large, undeveloped natural open space, is bordered by Eighth Avenue on the west, Inter-Garrison Road to the north, and the campus boundary to the south and east.
+The Campus, illustrated in Figure 2.2, occupies 1,396 acres.
+All University facilities, with the exception of the East Campus Housing, are located west of Eighth Avenue in what is referred to as Main Campus.
+East Campus Open Space, a large, undeveloped natural open space, is bordered by Eighth Avenue on the west, Inter-Garrison Road to the north, the Monterey County to the south and east.
 The East Campus Housing, north of Inter-Garrison Road, currently houses faculty, staff community members, and students.
-The majority of the master plan's analysis, goals, and recommendations focus on Main Campus.
+The Guidelines' analysis, goals, and recommendations focus on Main Campus.
+The University Corporation owns and operates facilities at Ryan Ranch, CSUMB @ North Salinas and CSUMB @ Salinas City Center, which are not considered in these Guidelines.

-Figure 2.2: CSUMB Campus including East Campus
+Figure 2.2: 2017 CSUMB Campus including East Campus